citp/privacy-policy-historical/q/qw/qwi/qwikad.com.md

-> *The following text is extracted and transformed from the qwikad.com privacy policy that was archived on 2012-09-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120915002450id_/http%3A//qwikad.com/index.php%3Fview%3Dpage%26pagename%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the qwikad.com privacy policy that was archived on 2013-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602112345id_/http%3A//qwikad.com/index.php%3Fview%3Dpage%26pagename%3Dprivacy) for the most accurate reproduction.*

-# qwikad.com - free classifieds
+# US classifieds - qwikad.com

 ## Privacy Policy